sanjana-meduri/GARAGE/README.md

 - [ ] change default radius for browsing in settings
 - [ ] keep track of what user has sold and amount
 - [ ] add notification to seller
+- [ ] tap on seller name to view seller page
+- [ ] use Directions API to show directions from current location to address

 ### 2. Screen Archetypes